4d/docs/docs/Concepts/classes.md

 #### Class function parameters

 Function parameters are declared using the parameter name and the parameter type, separated by colon.
-The parameter name must be ECMA compliant.
+The parameter name must be [ECMA Script](https://www.ecma-international.org/ecma-262/5.1/#sec-7.6) compliant.
 Multiple parameters (and types) are separated by semicolons (;).

 ```4d
 Function add($x;$y : Variant;$z : Integer;$xy : Object)